Hannah Locklear | May 22, 2024

 First things first, the court is basically telling you that a lawsuit has been filed against you.
 And if you ignore it, you're basically handing the creditor an easy win.
 And let's face it, you don't want to owe them even more money than you already do.

-In this article, we’ll cover all the requirements you should know about in order to respond to your debt lawsuit Indiana.
+In this article, we’ll cover all everything you should know to respond to a debt lawsuit in Indiana.
 This includes state-specific deadlines, forms, and laws.
 Without further ado, let’s get right to it.

 “A responsive pleading required under these rules, shall be served within twenty [20] days after service of the prior pleading.”